 Plans for traffic control around or through work zones should be developed with safety receiving a high priority.
 Plans should include protection at work zones when work is in progress and when operations have been halted (such as during the night).
 Provisions for the protection of work crews, traffic control personnel, bicyclists, pedestrians (in areas of high pedestrian use, construction of temporary facilities should be considered), and motorists shall be included in the operation plans.
-In all cases, the operation plan for traffic control and protection should include provisions for the following:
+The plan for traffic control and protection should consider provisions for the following:

-- Advance warning
+- Advance warning devices

+- Work zone traffic signs

 - Clear view of work zone

-- Roadway delineation
+- Roadway delineation and channeling devices

 - Regulatory information

+- High visibility safety apparel for workers

+- Traffic control officers and law enforcement

 - Hazard warning

 - Barriers

 - Pedestrian and bicyclist safety

 - Access for pedestrians, bicyclists, and vehicles

 - Access to adjacent properties by the public during construction

 - Location of construction vehicles and equipment, including access into and out of the work zone

-- Night safety (CHAPTER 6 ROADWAY LIGHTING)
+- Night safety (Chapter 6 Lighting)

 - Personnel training

 - Traffic control and protective devices

 - Transit Stops including passenger access

+- Abrupt changes in geometry (lane narrowing, lane drop, transitions)

+- Turning restrictions

+- Temporary traffic signals